The Main Thing

 The Bible calls all of this sin, and God has always been clear: the penalty for sin is death (Genesis 2:17; Romans 6:23).

-From immediately after the sin of Adam and Eve (Genesis 3:15), God has made known His eternal plan to bring salvation to all who believe through the life, death and resurrection of His Son (Romans 1:16; 1 Corinthians 15:1-4; John 1:12; John 3:16).
+From immediately after the sin of Adam and Eve (Genesis 3:15), God has made known His eternal plan to bring salvation to all who believe through the life, death and resurrection of His Son, Jesus the Christ, the Savior-King (Romans 1:16; 1 Corinthians 15:1-4; John 1:12; John 3:16).

 Our problem was sin, and Christ came to deal with sin by paying the penalty for our sin (Isaiah 53:4-6; Colossians 2:13-14) though He never sinned (Hebrews 4:15).
 He came to free us from the power of sin over us (Romans 6:5-6).
 He came to call us into His family – the family of God – as the children of God (Romans 8:15-16; John 1:12) and His brothers and sisters (Hebrews 2:11).
 He came to take on our sin that we might become the righteousness of God (2 Corinthians 5:21).